uscxav/SGD213_Task-2-Wiki-Template/Proposal/project_justification.md

 # Justification

 ## Overview
-Stealth game that the client Ian will be able to add assets to and continue working on. game will be a relatively basic prototype with a basic player controller and setries/cameras that try and hunt the player down
+Stealth game that the client Ian will be able to add assets to and continue working on.
+Game will be a relatively basic prototype with a basic player controller and sentries/cameras that try and hunt the player down.
 ### Brief
 Hello, Ian here.
 I need a base stealth game made so I can continue to work on creating assets for it.
 It doesn’t need to be pretty.
 I need a base working player controller that can walk and crouch.
 I also need sentries that patrol back and forth between two points (That can be changed by myself).
 Cameras that are stationary and scan an area.